CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-The returned odds ratio equals 0.44, which indicates that the odds of developing a glioma given a prior infection to chickenpox is 0.44 higher than the odd of developing a glioma given no prior infection, then an exposition reduces the risk to develop the disease (i.e., because the OR is below 1).
+The returned odds ratio equals 0.44, which indicates that the odds of developing a glioma given a prior infection to chickenpox is 0.44 higher than the odd of developing a glioma given no prior infection, then an exposition reduces the risk (given the difficult to interpret the odd albeit really counfounding, I prefer to cam back to the notion of risk without posit the rare-disease assumption) to develop the disease (i.e., because the OR is below 1).
 This odds ratio expresses the strengh between the two variables.
 We obtain as well a corresponding 95%CI.
 A confidence interval is quite tough to interpret, often interpreted as the